stolostron/klusterlet-addon-controller/README.md

 - paste from clipboard
 - `unset KUBECONFIG`
 - log into the cluster you want to install klusterlet on
-- `kubectl create secret generic klusterlet-bootstrap -n multicluster-endpoint --from-file=kubeconfig=$tmpKUBECONFIG`
+- `kubectl create secret generic klusterlet-bootstrap -n klusterlet --from-file=kubeconfig=$tmpKUBECONFIG`

 4. Install klusterlet CRD